cloud-gov/cg-dashboard/CONTRIBUTING.md

 - If uses new data from cloud foundry api (new methods added to `cf_api.js`) ensure they are mocked in testing server.
 - Open an issue or PR in [cg-docs](https://github.com/18F/cg-docs) to document the new feature.
 - A product owner or team member will check a story waiting acceptance and put it into "done" if it meets the criteria.
+- The feature has been usability tested with at least two current or potential cloud.gov users.

 For more information, see the high-level [cloud.gov respository](https://github.com/18F/cg-product) and [delivery process](https://github.com/18F/cg-product/blob/master/DeliveryProcess.md).